 Perhaps more important than a job description, each staff member should have a list of goals that they and their supervisor agree will be accomplished during that year.
 Annual goals are different each year and do not need to be incorporated into one’s job description.
-Learn more about annual goals on the performance planning and review page.
+Learn more about annual goals on the goal/development review page.

 Job titles describe the level of a position and its main responsibilities and as such, job titles are rarely changed.
 In this way, many staff members may have the same job title.